What is a New York registered agent?

 Authorized business entities

-Domestic or foreign entities authorized to conduct business in New York and maintaining good standing can serve as registered agents for corporations, partnerships, and other eligible entity types.
-This includes professional registered agent services, law firms, and corporate service companies that maintain proper state authorization.
+Domestic or foreign corporations authorized to do business in New York may serve as registered agents for other corporations under BCL § 305.
+Similarly, LLC Law § 302 authorizes entities meeting its eligibility requirements to serve as registered agents for LLCs.
+This includes professional registered agent services, law firms, and corporate service companies that maintain the authorization required under those sections.

 Secretary of State (default option)